relentless/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

     // Tuple deconstruction / pattern
     let (a, b) = myTuple

-The first and second elements of a tuple can be obtained using `fst`, `snd`, or pattern matching:
+The first and second elements of a tuple can be obtained using `fst`, `snd`, or pattern matching (as above):

 	let c' = fst (1, 2)
 	let d' = snd (1, 2)

-	let print' tuple =
-	    match tuple with
-	    | (a, b) -> printfn "Pair %A %A" a b

 Lists
 -----